Corionis/CorionisServiceManager.NET/docs/FAQ.md

       on the setting on the CSM Options tab.
 It is initially enabled.
 The "Corionis Service Manager Task" shortcut may be used to execute CSM manually and bypass the UAC warning.
+ 3. What if CSM does not start at login the first time?
+    > If CSM is installed on a Windows Server platform when logged-in as Administrator but is not executed when the installation is complete the Windows Task Scheduler task may not be created.<br/>
+      *Solution*: Run CSM "As Administrator", goto the Options tab, ensure the "Start at login" option is checked, then click Save.
- 3. Where is CSM installed?
+ 4. Where is CSM installed?
-    > By default CSM is installed in: C:\Users\\[*user*]\AppData\Local\Corionis Service Manager\.
+    > Wherever the user selected during installation, by default CSM is installed in:<br/>
+      C:\Users\\[*user*]\AppData\Local\Corionis Service Manager\
- 4. What is in the Corionis Service Manager "Start" button group?
+ 5. What is in the Corionis Service Manager "Start" button group?
     > * **Check for Updates** -- Manually check for CSM updates.
     > * **Corionis Service Manager Task** -- Executes the Task Scheduler task 'As Administrator' bypassing the UAC prompt.
     > * **Corionis Service Manager** -- Executes the CSM program directly.
 Right-click and 'Run as Administrator' to avoid the UAC.
     > * **Uninstall Corionis Service Manager** -- Completely removes CSM.
- 5. Is the Windows Task Scheduler Task removed during uninstall?
+ 6. Is the Windows Task Scheduler task removed during uninstall?
     > Yes.
 An uninstall removes all CSM-related elements including it's JSON configuration file and any log file.
- 6. Why doesn't CSM have a Restart button?
+ 7. Why doesn't CSM have a Restart button?
     > CSM cannot accurately "know" when a service has finished its shutdown procedures and completely stopped.
 So knowing when it is safe to start the service again is not really possible and left up to the user.
- 7. How does the updater work?
+ 8. How does the updater work?
     > CSM includes an optional updater.
 It may be executed using the "Check for Updates" shortcut, or by selecting Help then Check for Updates in CSM.
 When the updater dialog is displayed there is an Options link where automated checking can be enabled for daily, weekly or monthly checks.
+ 9. How can the physical log file be emptied?
+    > In CSM goto the Log tab, click Clear, then click Save.
+Additionally the log file can be deleted.
+10. #Where is the log file
+    > In the installation directory, [see #4](Where-is-CSM-installed?).